-Sample Report — real Account Shield POA.
+Sample Report - a real Account Shield analysis: intake questions, risk read, Amazon-format POA & escalation path.
 Brand & ASIN anonymized.
-Issue type: IP / inauthentic complaint.
+Issue type: IP / trademark complaint.
 Try the real tool →

-Plan of Action — IP / Inauthentic Complaint
+Reinstatement analysis & Plan of Action - IP / Trademark Complaint

 Amazon Notification - IP Complaint